 This section outlines acceptable student use of technology at The College of Idaho.
 These principles are in place to protect you and your information from common information security threats and system outages.
-Inappropriate use exposes the College to risks including compromise of network systems and services, private information disclosure, and legal issues.
+Inappropriate use exposes and the College and its community to risks including compromise of network systems and services, private information theft and disclosure, and legal issues.